Tobacco Use Prevention and Cessation

 - Tips on how to protect your kids from smoking

-Classes are held on a weekly basis at Laurel Regional Hospital and Prince George’s Hospital Center.
+Classes are held on a weekly basis at UM Laurel Medical Center and Prince George’s Hospital Center.

 Nicotine Replacement Therapy